2022 Oklahoma State Treasurer election

 The 2022 Oklahoma State Treasurer election took place on November 8, 2022, to elect the next Oklahoma State Treasurer.
-The primary election is scheduled for Tuesday, June 28, 2022.
+The primary election was scheduled for Tuesday, June 28, 2022.
 Runoff primary elections, if necessary, would have been held on Tuesday, August 23, 2022.
 The deadline for candidates to file was April 15, 2022.

 Incumbent Republican Party Treasurer Randy McDaniel did not seek re-election.
 Former state house representative and Republican nominee Todd Russ defeated Democratic nominee Charles De Coune and Libertarian nominee Gregory Sadler.